David Morland IV

-David James Morland IV (born April 3, 1969) is a Canadian professional golfer who has played on the Canadian Tour, PGA Tour, and Nationwide Tour.
+David James Morland IV (born April 3, 1969) is a Canadian professional golfer.
+He has played on the Canadian Tour, PGA Tour, and Nationwide Tour.

+Career

 Morland was born in North Bay, Ontario.
-He turned professional in 1991 after going to Kent State University.
+In 1991, Morland turned professional after attending Kent State University.
 His first professional success came in the 1999 McDonald's Prince Edward Island Challenge on the Canadian Tour.

-In late 1999 Morland finished tied for 16th place in the PGA Tour Q-school to gain a place on the tour for 2000.
-He had four seasons playing on the PGA Tour, 2000, 2001, 2002 and 2004, and competed in a total of 120 PGA Tour events.
+In late 1999, Morland finished tied for 16th place in the PGA Tour Q-school to gain a place on the tour for 2000.
+He had four seasons playing on the PGA Tour: in 2000, 2001, 2002, and 2004.
+He competed in a total of 120 PGA Tour events.
 His best season was 2002 when he finished 150th in the money list.
 He had three top-10 finishes, his best being to be tied for 5th place in the 2001 Canadian Open.

 Morland also played a number of seasons on the Nationwide Tour winning twice, the 2002 Hibernia Southern Open and the 2003 SAS Carolina Classic.
 He also lost a playoff for the New Zealand PGA Championship in 2007.
-2003 was his best season, finishing 18th in the money list to regain his place on the PGA Tour.
+The 2003 year was his best season, finishing 18th in the money list to regain his place on the PGA Tour.

+Senior career

-Morland finished in third place in the 2020 European Senior Tour Q-school, gaining a place on the tour for 2020.
+Morland finished in third place in the 2020 European Senior Tour qualifying school, gaining a place on the tour for 2020.
 In the 2020 Hoag Classic, a PGA Tour Champions event played in March, Morland led after a first round 61.
 He had further rounds of 70 and 71 to finish tied for 7th place.